gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 description:
 ---

+## tl;dr

+This is a long post.
+I think its valuable reading, but I can also sum up my recommendations as:

+_Build good but narrow APIs that are the public contracts for your code.
+Focus your tests on these.
+Don't bother testing at the level of methods, classes, etc, except insofar as these represent the public APIs, with the exception of complex algorithms that may need particular attention._

 ## Introduction

 This post is based on a talk I gave to my team in an effort to establish a common approach to thinking about unit tests.
 The existing code base we had suffered from a number of problems relating to how tests were being written; despite good intentions, it can be easy to do testing badly.
 In particular, here are some of the things I observed: